gogata05/SkyDiving-ASP.NET-Project-001/README.md

 - 1.Open Skydiving.sln with visual studio 2022
 - 2.In appsetting.json add your personal "ConnectionStrings"
 - 3.right click on Skydiving Project and "Set as Startup Project"
-- 4.In "Package Manager Console" with Default project: "Skydiving.Infastructure" type: update database
+- 4.In "Package Manager Console" with Default project: "Skydiving.Infastructure" type: update-database
 - 5.Ctrl+F5
 - 6.Open Url localhost on your browser: https://localhost:7160/
 - 7.Enjoy!
+- To Run the Unit Tests comment the seed data in ApplicationDbContext.cs

 ## Used libraries:
     - `SignalR` - for realtime live chat